 Quantitative metrics for drug-target ligandability.

-Ligandability is a prerequisite for druggability and is a much easier concept to understand, model, and predict because it does not depend on the complex pharmacodynamic and pharmacokinetic mechanisms in the human body.
-In this work, we consider a metric for quantifying ligandability from experimental data.
+Ligandability is a prerequisite for druggability and is a much easier concept to understand, model and predict because it does not depend on the complex pharmacodynamic and pharmacokinetic mechanisms in the human body.
+In this review, we consider a metric for quantifying ligandability from experimental data.
 We discuss ligandability in terms of the balance between effort and reward.
-The metric is evaluated for a standard set of well-studied drug targets: some traditionally considered to be ligandable and some regarded as difficult.
-We suggest that this metric should be used to systematically improve computational predictions of ligandability, which can then be applied to novel drug targets in order to predict their tractability.
+The metric is evaluated for a standard set of well-studied drug targets - some traditionally considered to be ligandable and some regarded as difficult.
+We suggest that this metric should be used to systematically improve computational predictions of ligandability, which can then be applied to novel drug targets to predict their tractability.